macloo/100-days-of-code/log.md

 ## Day 18: 27 Jan 2017

 **Today’s progress:** I struggled with how to get a short extract from the beginning of a Wikipedia page using the API.
 Finally I found [this answer](http://stackoverflow.com/questions/1565347/get-first-lines-of-wikipedia-article) on Stack Overflow, and that was the ticket.
 My Wikipedia viewer project is now complete!

+Also started a new project on my own: [To Do list with localStorage](https://github.com/macloo/to-do-list-localstorage)

 **Thoughts:** The Mediawiki API (which is Wikipedia's API) has really crappy documentation.